 Gabriele Carcano, recipient of a 2010 Borletti-Buitoni Trust Fellowship Award, is a pianist equally at home in recital, as a soloist with orchestras and in chamber music.
 Praised by the Süddeutsche Zeitung as a "sculptor of sound" and "aesthete" after his Munich debut at the Herkulessaal, Gabriele is the winner of numerous awards, including the Casella Prize at the Competition Premio Venezia, where he made his debut at Teatro La Fenice.
 He has been supported by the CRT Fondation, De Sono Fondation and was also awarded a grant from the Fondation des Banques Populaires Françaises - Natexis in 2008.

-Gabriele has appeared in venues such as Zurich Tonhalle, Salle Pleyel in Paris, Wigmore Hall in London, at the Herkulessaal in Munich, Konzerthaus in Berlin, at the Scherzo Series in Madrid, the Società del Quartetto in Milan, Mariinsky Theatre in Saint Petersburg, Parco della Musica in Roma as well as the USA, Hong Kong, Tel Aviv, Tokyo.
+Gabriele has appeared in venues such as Zurich Tonhalle, Salle Pleyel in Paris, at the Herkulessaal in Munich, Konzerthaus in Berlin, London Wigmore Hall, KKL Luzern, at the Scherzo Series in Madrid, the Società del Quartetto in Milan, Mariinsky Theatre in Saint Petersburg, Parco della Musica in Roma as well as the USA, Hong Kong, Tel Aviv, Tokyo.

-Featured in many festivals, from the Mariinsky International Piano Festival in St. Petersburg, to the Mecklenburg-Vorpommern Festival, the Radio France Festival in Montpellier, the Rheingau Musik Festival, at the prestigious Piano aux Jacobins in Toulouse and at the MiTo Festival in Turin.
+Featured in many festivals, from the Mariinsky International Piano Festival in St. Petersburg, to the Mecklenburg-Vorpommern Festival, the Radio France Festival in Montpellier, the Rheingau Musik Festival, at the prestigious Piano aux Jacobins in Toulous, Festival Pao Casals, ecc.
 Gabriele performed as a soloist with the Orchestra Giuseppe Verdi di Milano, Orchestre National de Montpellier, Orchestra da Camera di Mantova, Orchestra di Padova e del Veneto, Staatskapelle Weimar and Württembergische Philharmonie Reutlingen, Orchestra Petruzzelli of Bari, Comunale di Bologna and conductors such as Ton Koopman, Alain Altinoglu, Lawrence Foster, Ion Marin, Claus Peter Flor, Maxim Emilyanichev, Federico Maria Sardelli, Clemens Schuldt and Stefan Solyom.

-As chamber musicians he regularly perform with Stephen Waarts, Lorenza Borrani, Andrea Lucchesini, Hermes Quartet, Viviane Hagner, Marie-Elisabeth Hecker, Enrico Dindo, Sergej Krylov.
+Regular and passionate chamber music player he plays regularly with Carolin Widmann, Stephen Waarts, Lorenza Borrani, Hermes Quartet, Eckart Runge, Viviane Hagner, Marie-Elisabeth Hecker, Enrico Dindo.

 At the invitation of Mitsuko Uchida, he participated in the Marlboro Festival four times and was featured on Musicians from Marlboro tours, performing at venues and series such as Carnegie Hall in NYC, the PCMS in Philadelphia, the Gardner Museum Concerts in Boston, Montreal, Toronto, Washington DC.